bird-house/pyramid-phoenix/docs/source/user_guide.rst

 ------

-The wizard is used to chain WPS processes and to collect the input parameters.
+The wizard is used to chain WPS processes and to collect the input parameters for the processes.
 Currently the wizard chains a user WPS process with a WPS process to retrieve ESGF data.
+The chained processes are run with :term:`a workflow management system <birdhouse:workflow>` which is available as WPS process in :ref:`Malleefowl <malleefowl:introduction>`.

 Go to the ``Wizard`` tab.
 Enter the appropiate parameters and use ``Next`` to get to the next wizard page.